ThomasWilliamFox/leaks_attribution_research/README.md

 -   `data/raw_data` contains the raw data as obtained from Darnton's replication file.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains relevant literature, LLM statement, and sketches.
 -   `paper` contains the files used to generate the paper, and replication, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to replicate, simulate, download, test, and clean data.